s-mushnoori/repo-ception/README.md

 # repo-ception

 ## About
 This is a list of all my complete and ongoing data science projects, from most recent to oldest.
-Since these are presented in reverse order of completeion, they also show (in reverse!) how I progressed from beginner to more advanced projects in the field.

 ___
 ## Table of Contents